noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 ##### connect

 - configuring options for consul connect
-- only valid for group service stanza
+- only valid for group service stanza when provider = consul
 - skipped stanzas
   - expose
   - gateway